mhvwerts/ddm-toolkit/README.md

 ### Working towards documentation using Sphinx

-We intend to use [Sphinx](https://www.sphinx-doc.org) for creating the documentation.
+For the future, we intend to use [Sphinx](https://www.sphinx-doc.org) for creating the documentation.

 The `doc\` folder was initialized using `sphinx-quickstart`.
 Therefore, it is easy to build the documentation.